Move4Live – Manual

 2. If an existing installation is found, you will be asked to confirm overwriting it with “y”.
 Otherwise the installation process will be aborted.

 The installer copies all three components to the correct locations automatically.
-Continue with Chapter 3: Setup.
+Continue with Chapter 3, “Setup in Ableton Live”.

 2.2 Manual Installation (Windows & macOS)